 - Actress Lupita Nyong'o accuses Weinstein of harassment.
-Writing in the New York Times, she claims she was lured to his bedroom under false pretences when she was a drama student.
+Writing in the New York Times, she says she was lured to his bedroom under false pretences when she was a drama student.

 - Police in Los Angeles confirm they have interviewed a woman who was allegedly sexually assaulted by Harvey Weinstein in 2013.

-- The British Film Institute announces it is withdrawing the BFI Fellowship it awarded Weinstein in 2002.
+- The British Film Institute withdraws the BFI Fellowship it awarded Weinstein in 2002.

 - A group of Weinstein Company employees write an open letter asking their employer to release them from the NDAs (non-disclosure agreements) that stop them speaking publicly about what they have experienced and witnessed.

 23 October 2017

 - Zelda Perkins, a British former assistant of Weinstein, tells the Financial Times she was paid £125,000 ($165,200) to keep quiet after accusing the movie mogul of sexual harassment.
 She says he asked her to give him massages and tried to pull her into bed, but she "was made to feel ashamed for disclosing his behaviour".